-You can include links to resources or embed training videos, but make sure not to overwhelm your clients right out of the gate.
+You can include links to resources or embed training videos but don’t overwhelm your clients immediately.
 Welcome emails can be short and sweet—there will be plenty of time to fill in the gaps.

 Here’s an example of a welcome email that follows best practices:

-Bonus best practice: Send the welcome email as soon as the deal closes.
+Bonus best practice: Send the welcome email when the deal closes.
 Don’t let too much time pass before customers hear from you.
 If you can, automate welcome emails as soon as the project is created.

 2. Provide Detailed Task Descriptions in Your Template

-By creating detailed task descriptions when you set up your project template, you make the onboarding process simple and frictionless for your customers—and easier on yourself.
-When you’re in a hurry to get things going it’s tempting to rush this step, but take the time to set this up properly.
+Creating detailed task descriptions when you set up your project template makes the onboarding process simple and frictionless for your customers—and easier on yourself.
+When you’re in a hurry to get things going, rushing this step is tempting, but take the time to set this up properly.
 Remember, you only need to do it once.
 All future projects that use the template will include your task descriptions.

-In addition to including a specific call to action, make sure you allow enough time for the task to be completed.
+In addition to including a specific call to action, ensure you allow enough time for the task to be completed.
 Also, think about which tasks need to be finished before your customer can move to the next task in the project.
 Use the task dependency feature to track this.